-Storage has become a fundamental requirement of modern data centers as the amount of data generated continues to grow^{1.} .
+Storage has become a fundamental requirement of modern data centers as the amount of data generated continues to grow1.
 An increasing amount of data is constantly being collected at the edge, and a percentage of that data may be moved to larger cloud or enterprise data centers.
 To effectively manage and store the data from the edge to the cloud, standards need to be developed that create a competitive eco-system that gives IT managers choices depending on their workloads and data access requirements.
-For example, the E1.S and E1.L form factors are designed so that airflow can easily reach the CPUs directly compared to a U.2 storage device where a backplane is needed.
-An overall design of systems should not be taken lightly, as innovative mechanical designs need to consider the cooling and packaging requirements.
-The realization that the new storage devices can affect the overall physical design and cooling requirements of the CPUs has led to creating this form factor that delivers high capacities while minimizing airflow restrictions.
+For example, the SNIA standard-based EDSFF form factors are designed so that airflow can easily reach the CPUs directly compared to earlier storage media like U.2 storage devices where a backplane is needed.
+The overall design of systems should not be taken lightly, as innovative mechanical designs need to consider the cooling and packaging requirements.
+The realization that the new storage devices can affect the CPUs' overall physical design and cooling requirements has led to the creation of this form factor that delivers high capacities while minimizing airflow restrictions.